 Why Electronic Watchdogs Can Be Effective

-Fake dog barking alarms may seem like a longshot for deterring criminals, but there are many things that work in the favor of these motion activated barking dog alarms.
+Fake dog barking alarms may seem like a longshot for deterring criminals, but many things work in the favor of these motion-activated barking dog alarms.

 Many people are concerned that the repetitive pattern of a barking dog alarm would give away that it’s not a real dog, but this may not be as much of a concern as you think.
-Contrary to what you see on TV and in movies, the UNC study notes that less than a third of burglars actually gather intelligence about the homes they burglarize before making the attempt.
+Contrary to what you see on TV and in movies, the UNC study notes that less than a third of burglars gather intelligence about the homes they burglarize before attempting.
 Instead, burglars are making decisions about whether to proceed or abort the burglary when they reach the home.
-At the moment they are making the attempt, a burglar likely doesn’t have the time or clarity of mind to discern the difference between an actual or a fake barking dog.
+At the moment they are attempting, a burglar likely doesn’t have the time or clarity of mind to discern the difference between an actual or a fake barking dog.

 A fake barking dog also does one of the most important things you want a real dog for waking you up if someone comes to the door.
 It doesn’t matter if it’s a real dog or a fake one in this case.

 Fake barking dog alarms are also effective against nonhuman intruders.
 The Bear League noted that a fake barking dog alarm is effective at preventing black bears from raiding residents’ trash cans.
 These intruders can’t tell the difference between a real dog and a fake one.